kormax/apple-home-key/README.md

 1. Home Key Primary:
     `A0000008580101`.
 Primary, used for most commands;
 2. Home Key Configuration:
     `A0000008580102`.
-Presumably used for mailbox synchronization, can only be selected after a successful STANDARD authentication with a primary applet.
+Presumably used for attestation exchange, can only be selected after a successful STANDARD authentication with a primary applet.

 In most situations a reader will only use the Primary applet, Configuration will be selected only:
 - If a new person is invited and a key data hasn't been provisioned into a lock prior to that;